EliCash82/MMP-200/printed-syllabus.md

 ### OTHER REQUIRED RESOURCES

-* A USB drive https://www.amazon.com/SanDisk-Cruzer-Glide-Flash-Drive/dp/B008AF380Q/ref=sr_1_1_acs_ac_1?s=electronics&ie=UTF8&qid=1535600069&sr=1-1-acs&keywords=usb+flash+drive. - any flashdrive, this was the cheapest one I saw after a quick search.
+* A USB drive https://www.amazon.com/SanDisk-Cruzer-Glide-Flash-Drive/dp/B008AF380Q/ref=sr_1_1_acs_ac_1?s=electronics&ie=UTF8&qid=1535600069&sr=1-1-acs&keywords=usb+flash+drive. - any flash-drive, this was the cheapest one I saw after a quick search.
 Most homework will be turned in via VOCAT, but some may opt to use flash drive to turn in assignments.
 * Github Access (NO PERSONAL ACCOUNT REQUIRED - ONLY ACCESS TO PROFESSOR'S GITHUB COURSE REPOSITORY IS REQUIRED)